mui/material-ui/docs/pages/blog/mui-core-v5.md

 From a high level perspective, we plan to focus in the upcoming period on the following topics:

-- Core project:
+- Core product:
-  - unstyled components and hooks, to push the customization level of components even further
+  - unstyled components and hooks, we want to continue improving the customization experience
   - second design system, that will help us grow MUI beyond Material Design
-- X project:
+- X product:
-  - continue our focus on the `DataGrid` component, by releasing the stable 5.0 version and developing more features
+  - focus on the data grid component, by releasing the stable 5.0 version and developing the advanced features in our roadmap
-  - expand to a second component as part of the X package
+  - expand to a second component once the data grid is on the right path

 You can find more information about the new areas we are going to work on in the next sections.